The word ‘commitment’ may mean different things to different people.

 Nonetheless, the fact is that ‘commitment’ is a big deal and nobody just readily gets into one.
 We all need the time to analyze, to think through and then take a decision.
 Atleast that is how it should be.
 But along the way, there are a few things that we must avoid.
 Some are below,

 “It is not my problem and I don’t need to change.
-I am good, there is nothing wrong with me and I am the way I am.
+I am perfect, there is nothing wrong with me and I am the way I am.
 Also, this is not important to me.”

 Come on now, who are we fooling here?
 Nobody is perfect and everyone needs to get better.
 We must always truly ask ourselves if we are dodging a commitment for a true reason or just plain arrogance.